imagej/imagej.github.io/_pages/plugins/snt/step-by-step-instructions.md

 # Semi-automated Tracing
 {% capture op1-demo-incomplete%}
 You can follow these instructions using {% include bc path='File|Load Demo Dataset...' %} and choosing the _Drosophila OP neuron (Complete 3D reconstruction)_ dataset.
-All of the neuronal processes are traced in this dataset, so you may want to delete some of the existing paths beforehand.
+All the neuronal processes are traced in this dataset, so you may want to delete some of the existing paths beforehand.
 {% endcapture %}

 {% include notice icon="info" content=op1-demo-incomplete %}